-Ok, this book made me cry at the end!
-From an early age Tanya has an adventurous spirit and dreams of European forests while growing up in the red dust of the Australian outback.
-When she is in her 20s working a ‘dream’ job in a law firm she takes the ultimate plunge – quits her job and moves to Czech Republic to teach English.
+This book made me cry!
+From an early age Tanya has an adventurous spirit.
+She dreams of European forests while growing up in the red dust of the Australian outback.
+When she is in her 20s working a ‘dream’ job in a law firm she takes the ultimate plunge.
+She quits her job and moves to Czech Republic to teach English.
 The rest is history!

 It was also the great thing about travel.
 You could take the views that you had grown up with and tip them upside down, looking at them in a different way, through a different prism.

 I suppose I should give credit where it’s due – listening to Gary Vee inspired me to start this blog in the first place.
 This book was an inspiring compliation of Gary Vee advice and true stories of people who have crushed it using his methods.
 It was a good read however I sometimes felt there wasn’t enough practical advice…

 If you’re earning what you need to live the life you want and loving every day of it, you’re crushing it.

 This book basically teaches you that life is pretty simple:

 1. Decide what you do give a f*ck about vs what you don’t

 2. Decide what it is you are willing to struggle for – happiness comes from solving problems